 The Romanticism movement was bigger than literature, apparently, and looks as if it changed human sensibilities towards hill country.
 If you were to read Thomas Pennant's accounts of his Scottish tours, you'd see a more utilitarian approach to the countryside in sway and there once was a superstitious fear of hilltops too.
 All of that seems to have been replaced by an aesthetic appreciation of places like the Lake District and what their quieter spots have to offer the human spirit.

 It must have thoughts like those that led partly to the formation of the first National Parks by the post-war Attlee-led Labour government.
 The legislation for these was passed in 1949 and the Lake District National Park came into being in 1951.
 That gave countryside studded with fells and lakes a single custodian, possibly for the first time.
-Maybe it was proper for local authority boundaries to respect this too and Cumbria came into being in 1974 to further cement things.
+Maybe it was proper for local authority boundaries to respect this too, and Cumbria came into being in 1974 to further cement things.
 The fact that the National Park extended east towards the Howgill Fells somewhat adds further validity to the concept, though the extension to the neighbouring Yorkshire Dales National Park into Cumbria pushes things another way.
 Perhaps, it all is a matter of balancing priorities and deciding what is truly precious.

 The character of the Lake District involves something of a dichotomy.
-One look at fellsides should convince anyone of their ruggedness yet a more genteel aspect seems to have developed among them too.
-It's almost as if humanity felt the need to tame a wilder area over the last few centuries.
+One look at fellsides should convince anyone of their ruggedness, yet a more genteel aspect seems to have developed among them too.
+It's almost as if wider humanity felt the need to tame a wilder area over the last few centuries.

 The turn towards Romanticism around the turn of the nineteenth century may have been part of this.
 After William and Dorothy Wordsworth lived in Cumbria around this time and William very much celebrated the natural world.
-Robert Southey, another local, was part of this too and Samuel Taylor Coleridge made many a visit to the area.
+Robert Southey, another local, was part of this too, and Samuel Taylor Coleridge made many a visit to the area.

-Children's literature also features this gentrification of the area to a point too with Arthur Ransome's Swallows and Amazons telling of carefree childhood adventures on a Cumbrian lake.
+Children's literature also features this gentrification of the area to a point, too, with Arthur Ransome's Swallows and Amazons telling of carefree childhood adventures on a Cumbrian lake.
 The impressions that other childhood tales on young imaginations transformed surroundings from what they were to something very different.
 Maybe that's what we all like doing, even those of us who are well beyond childhood.

 The mention of children's books brings us to Beatrix Potter, who wrote and illustrated a good few in her time.
 Later ones even drew inspiration from the area.
-By then, she was becoming adept at the farming of indigenous Herdwick sheep as well as conservation at a time when that thinking was less prevalent than it is today.
-That her farm was left to the National Trust following her death reflects that spirit of conserving things for future generations and it acts as one of many visitor magnets in the Lake District today.
+By then, she was becoming adept at the farming of indigenous Herdwick sheep as well as conservation, at a time when that thinking was less prevalent than it is today.
+That her farm was left to the National Trust following her death reflects that spirit of conserving things for future generations, and it acts as one of many visitor magnets in the Lake District today.

 Visitor footfall can cause its share of troubles too.
-The Lake District also recently became a UNESCO World Heritage site so some warning against following the sub-optimal examples of Patagonia and Peru's Machu Pichu where restrictions on numbers have been needed.
+The Lake District also recently became a UNESCO World Heritage Site, so some warning against following the suboptimal examples of Patagonia and Peru's Machu Pichu where restrictions on numbers have been needed.
 Such are the perils of having too high a profile in travel magazines that home in on such areas.

-Honeypots such as AmblesideConiston or Keswick get busy at these times with many never venturing that far away from human settlements.
-Some may not be attracted much by immersion in more natural surroundings though accessible spots like Elterwater and Tarn Hows see their fair share of traffic too.
-Being accessible to all the family from the very young to the very old makes places like these very attractive to many.
+Honeypots such as Ambleside, Coniston or Keswick get busy at these times, with many never venturing that far away from human settlements.
+Some may not be attracted much by immersion in more natural surroundings, though accessible spots like Elterwater and Tarn Hows see their fair share of traffic too.
+Being accessible to all the family, from the very young to the very old, makes places like these very attractive to many.

-Leaving the easy outdoor pickings doesn't mean that you'll escape the throng of humanity either.
+Leaving the easy outdoor pickings doesn't mean that you'll escape the throng of humanity, either.
 Heights like Helvellyn and Scafell Pike are so attractive for many that it takes its toll on the fellsides, necessitating action.
 The National Trust and Fix the Fells certainly play their part when it comes to fixing paths and repairing damage, contentiously in many places.
-Some may decry this further domestication but the combination of weather and human erosion cannot be left to their own devices either.
+Some may decry this further domestication, but the combination of weather and human erosion cannot be left to their own devices either.

 It all adds a very different set of pressures from the industrial and agricultural ones that once were commonplace.
-The former no longer happens as much within the National Park yet evidence of such activity can be found around Coniston even today.
-Some bemoan what sheep farming has done to the landscape yet it is a human-influenced landscape that is being conserved and not one that is truly wild as the likes of George Monbiot and others would like it.
-Also, industrial heritage can be re-used for who would think now that the Ravenglass & Eskdale railway line was meant for such uses in the first place?
+The former no longer happens as much within the National Park, yet evidence of such activity can be found around Coniston even today.
+Some bemoan what sheep farming has done to the landscape, yet it is a human-influenced landscape that is being conserved and not one that is truly wild as the likes of George Monbiot and others would like it.
+Also, industrial heritage can be re-used, for who would think now that the Ravenglass & Eskdale railway line was meant for such uses in the first place?
 There has been slate quarrying and lead mining in the area and nature is softening the aftermath of these over time.

 It all adds up to a complex picture and a transition from a landscape exclusively supporting working lives to one where leisure time is spent.
 The pressures on a special lake-studded piece of hill country are ever-changing.
 Even with attracting those who enjoy the fruits of conservation, there remains work to do to avoid such attention causing ruination all of themselves.

-With all the above, it is tempting to think that it is getting ever harder to find quieter parts of the Lake District and yet it seems that some places are not getting busier.
+With all the above, it is tempting to think that it is getting ever harder to find quieter parts of the Lake District, and yet it appears that some places are not getting busier.
 The northern fells come to mind, perhaps because they are not as well known as others or as accessible.
 So many explore the tops around Skiddaw and Blencathra without giving any thought to the fells lying between there and the village of Caldbeck that you are likely to experience a pleasant quiet bit of strolling hereabouts.

 Of course, careful choices regarding the time of year, day of the week and hours of the day help too.
 Unlike some places on Earth where there is a greater distinction between seasons, the Lake District can be walked all year round.
 In December 2016, I enjoyed a walk from Great Langdale to Grasmere that got even better once I had passed Stickle Tarn.
-The route that I had picked was free-ranging with scarcely anyone around and the only things left in my mind where the enjoyment of the way the fading winter sunlight played on the fellsides and overcoming the challenge of getting down to Grasmere after wandering off course.
-There had been a line of people going up to Stickle Tarn but they were soon lost quite easily because my route was not theirs.
+The route that I had picked was free-ranging with scarcely anyone around and the only things left in my mind were the enjoyment of the way the fading winter sunlight played on the fellsides and overcoming the challenge of getting down to Grasmere after wandering off course.
+There had been a line of people going up to Stickle Tarn, but they were soon lost quite easily because my route was not theirs.

-The same sort of outcome was achieved around Buttermere in early July 2014 and it helped that I stayed out later in the evening.
+The same sort of outcome was achieved around Buttermere in early July 2014, and it helped that I stayed out later in the evening.
 Overnighting there brought me the delight of only having a falling cascade making any noise in the valley, aside perhaps from bleating Herdwick sheep.
-It is an otherwise popular spot but it still was easy to lose humanity for a spot of soothing solitude.
+It is an otherwise popular spot, but it still was easy to lose humanity for a spot of soothing solitude.

-The Settle-Carlisle railway makes for a useful way of accessing these delights with useful stations at Appleby-in-Westmorland and Kirkby Stephen.
+The Settle-Carlisle railway makes for a useful way of accessing these delights, with useful stations at Appleby-in-Westmorland and Kirkby Stephen.
 The latter also is a Walkers are Welcome town, apparently the only one in Cumbria and with a website that is inviting outdoors folk.
 Along with other less frequented hills like Mallerstang, it also is not so far from the Howgill Fells near the town of Sedbergh (apparently pronounced as "Sed-berr" and not "Se-berreh" as some might be tempted to do).
-Many pass these shapely hummocks while travelling along the West Coast Mainline or the M6 and I wonder what proportion without giving them a second glance.
-It is an undeserving oversight given the walking that id offered among them.
+Many pass these shapely hummocks while travelling along the West Coast Mainline or the M6, and I wonder what proportion without giving them a second glance.
+It is an undeserving oversight given the walking that is offered among them.

 The same may afflict Kirkby Lonsdale by the River Lune.
 This is gentler countryside to the south of Sedbergh that has stronger associations with Lancashire or Yorkshire than the county within which it is located.
 Transport links might have as much to do with this as history.
-The closure of its local railway line cannot have helped and you now need to use buses from Lancaster unless you have your own means of transport.
-That makes the place disconnected from other parts of Cumbria yet it is worth seeking and Yorkshire Dales Three Peaks country is not far away either.
+The closure of its local railway line cannot have helped, and you now need to use buses from Lancaster unless you have your own means of transport.
+That makes the place disconnected from other parts of Cumbria, yet it is worth seeking, and Yorkshire Dales Three Peaks country is not far away either.

 Cumbria has its share of coastline too with Barrow-in-Furness and Ulverston along the shores of Morecambe Bay in the south and the Solway Coast Area of Outstanding Natural Beauty in the north.
 The latter is where you will find Hadrian's Wall meeting the Irish Sea.
 These days, there is no need for such defensive structures so it is the coastal views together with an abundance of wildfowl that will many visitors and that is no bad thing.